Saranya-Mukherjee/Certificate_Maker/README.md

 name3
 ....

-While adding lots of names into the same certificate, seperate them with a comma (',')
+While adding lots of names into the same certificate, separate them with a comma (',')

-the results will be in the 'results' folder.
+The results will be in the 'results' folder.

-prequisites: python, open cv(cv2), numpy, pandas
+prequisites: python, open cv(cv2), numpy, pandas, tesseract OCR

 Steps:
 1. Base certificate is loaded in '1st.png'
-2. The part where the name is supposed to go is painted the colour, #FF00FF (RGB)
+2. The part where the name is supposed to go is painted the colour #FF00FF (RGB)
 3. Put names in the names.csv file
 4. Get results

-(More automation and a GUI will be added after the base functionality is properly working)
+(More automation and a GUI will be added after the base functionality is working properly)

 To be added:
-1. Probability analysis of output to be flagged for user to check for errors
+1. Probability analysis of output to be flagged for a user to check for errors